University of Southern Maine Data & Information Overview

 How Well Is University of Southern Maine Ranked?

-According to College Factual's 2021 analysis, University of Southern Maine is ranked #1,155 out of 1,715 schools in the nation that were analyzed for overall quality.
+University of Southern Maine is also ranked #11 out of 23 schools in Maine.

 Is It Hard to Get Into University of Southern Maine?